1 music

 He has performed with the New Jersey Symphony, the Rochester Philharmonic, the Portland Symphony, the Long Island Philharmonic, the Brooklyn Philharmonic and with conductors Leonard Bernstein, Seiji Ozawa, Michael Tilson Thomas, Neville Marriner, Leonard Slatkin, Lucas Foss, Christopher Keene, Klaus Tennstedt, Frederick Fennell, and many more celebrated orchestras and maestros.

-Mr. Drapkin is widely known in the bass clarinet world as author of Symphonic Repertoire for the Bass Clarinet Volumes One, Two and Three (published by Northeastern Music Publications), which has become standard literature amongst orchestral bass clarinetists worldwide.
+Mr. Drapkin is widely known in the bass clarinet world as author of Symphonic Repertoire for the Bass Clarinet Volumes One, Two and Three (published by Northeastern Music Publications), which have become standard literature amongst orchestral bass clarinetists worldwide.
 Volume Four: Transposed Orchestra Parts for the Bass Clarinet, is currently in production.

 In recognition of his groundbreaking work with BCOME, Mr. Drapkin was selected as a finalist for The TenAwards in 2006.
 The "Academy Awards of New York Business," the New York Ten Awards is an annual selection of ten companies and individuals in the greater New York business community that display extraordinary leadership and innovation.